AML Policy

 • That the Company’s ongoing monitoring systems are implemented and regularly reviewed; and

-• Appropriate knowledge and awareness are maintained regarding Estonia’s statutory and regulatory obligations.
+• Appropriate knowledge and awareness are maintained regarding United Arab Emirates statutory and regulatory obligations.

 Responsibilities